Aussie Bombshell Abby Dowse Flaunts Killer Bikini Body In A Steamy Poolside Video

 “Oh I know, I’ll never forget that spree you had like a week straight all in leopard [leopard and big-grin emoji] Always looks [sic] amazing in it,” remarked a fourth follower, leaving a heart-eyes emoji at the end of their message.

-The Aussie beauty followed-up with a close-up photo of the same swimsuit, in which she put her buxom curves front and center.
+The Aussie beauty followed-up with a close-up photo of the same swimsuit, in which she put her buxom figure front and center.
 The snap garnered a little over 12,000 likes and 370-plus comments in just one hour of having been posted.